hulinxiang/Android-Software/items/report.md

    [MyPostActivity.java](https://gitlab.cecs.anu.edu.au/u7633783/gp-24s1/-/blob/main/items/media/_examples/app/src/main/java/com/example/myapplication/activity/MyPostActivity.java)
       * Description of feature: The application provides comprehensive profile pages for both users and posts, displaying relevant information and media files.
       * User Profile: The user profile page (ProfileActivity) showcases the user's basic information along with all the posts they have uploaded, liked, and purchased.
 Each post item includes an image and relevant details.
         Additionally, there is an edit profile page (EditProfileActivity) that allows users to modify their personal information.
       * Post Profile: Each post has its own dedicated profile page (PostActivity for general posts, MyPostActivity  for user's own posts) which displays detailed information about the post, including the post name, price, image, description, and comments.
 Users can interact with the post by liking it, purchasing it (if available), and posting comments.<br>
       * Description of implementation: The user profile functionality is implemented in the ProfileActivity, which retrieves the current user's information using the SessionManager and displays their name, email, and lists of uploaded, liked, and purchased posts.
 The posts are displayed in a GridLayout using a card layout inflated from item_card.xml, with images loaded using GlideImageLoader.
-Clicking on a post card navigates to the corresponding post detail activity.
+Clicking on a post card navigates to the corresponding post detail activity.<br>
-      The EditProfileActivity allows users to modify their personal information, with changes being validated and updated in both the Firebase database and the local B+ tree.
+      The EditProfileActivity allows users to modify their personal information, with changes being validated and updated in both the Firebase database and the local B+ tree.<br>
       Post profile pages (PostActivity and MyPostActivity) retrieve post data from intent extras and display the post details, including name, price, image, description, and comments.
 Users can interact with posts by liking, purchasing (in PostActivity), and posting comments.
-Comments are displayed using the showComment() method and can be posted anonymously or not using the showCommentDialog() and postComment() methods, which update both the local B+ tree and Firebase.
+Comments are displayed using the showComment() method and can be posted anonymously or not using the showCommentDialog() and postComment() methods, which update both the local B+ tree and Firebase.<br>
       In MyPostActivity, post creators can delete their own posts, which removes the post from both the Firebase database and the local B+ tree after confirmation.